european-summer-of-code/esoc2025/README.md

 ##### About pytorch-forecasting

-`pytorch-forecasting` is maintained by the `sktime` community in collaboration with GC.OS and FBK (ESoC hubs), a merge with `dsipt-ts` is planned for the upcoming 2.0 release.
+`pytorch-forecasting` is maintained by the `sktime` community in collaboration with GC.OS and FBK (Fondazione Bruno Kessler, ESoC hubs), a merge with `dsipt-ts` is planned for the upcoming 2.0 release.

 [GitHub repo](https://github.com/sktime/pytorch-forecasting) · [Discord](https://discord.com/invite/54ACzaFsn7)

 ##### 2025 ESoC projects

-Multiple projects are available: [project ideas 2025](https://github.com/sktime/mentoring/blob/main/internships/projects_2025.md)
+Multiple projects are available: [project ideas 2025](https://github.com/sktime/mentoring/blob/main/internships/projects_2025.md) or in the [dedicated card](cards/PTF.md)

-**HOW TO APPLY:** follow the [sktime application guide](https://github.com/sktime/mentoring/blob/main/internships/esoc2025.md) - this includes projects for `pytorch-forecasting`
+**HOW TO APPLY:** follow the [sktime application guide](https://github.com/sktime/mentoring/blob/main/internships/esoc2025.md) - this includes projects for `pytorch-forecasting` or follow the instructions in the [dedicated card](cards/PTF.md).

 * Deadline: April 7, 18:00 UTC
-* T&C: pro-rated stipend from German Center of Open Source AI
+* T&C: pro-rated stipend from German Center of Open Source AI sponsored by Fondazione Bruno Kessler.

 ---